Sound – the foundation of musical language.

 The piano keyboard and the dangers of the ‘percussion’ approach.

 The first mistake most piano students make is treating the piano like a percussion instrument.
-They pound on the keyboard without analyzing the quality of the sound, not to mention delicate dynamics, separating main and secondary voices or changing the touché depending on the character of the music.
+They pound on the keyboard without analyzing the quality of their sound (not to mention delicate dynamics, voicing or changing the touché depending on the character of the music).

-Work on the sound as well, not only on the technique!
+Work on the sound as well, not just on your technique!

-Many pianists, especially in the past, were playing by using only the separated action of the fingers.
+Many pianists, especially in the past, were playing by using the separated action of their fingers.
 This limited approach has a detrimental effect on the sound.
 If your shoulders, your elbows and your wrists have a fixed position, the sound will reflect this forced tension.